ReInHerit/strike-a-pose/README.md

 **<SERVER_IP>** is the IP address of the computer where the containers are executed.

 #### Superuser generation
-We need a superuser to manage the database.
-To generate it:
+To efficiently manage the database, a superuser is initially required.
+Follow these steps for superuser generation:
-1) open `back-end/superuser` with your preferred IDE, find the following lines:
+1) open `back-end/superuser.py` with your preferred Integrated Development Environment (IDE) and locate the following lines:
 ```
 superuser = User(
         username='superadmin',